-Every water fixture in your house should have a vapor trap, sometimes known as a "P" trap.
-This "U" shaped pipe is visible under sinks, and is present in some form on all lines draining to the sewage system.
-The "U" shape of the pipe holds water, preventing gases from backing up from the sewer into the house through the sink drain.
+Every water fixture in your property should have a vapor trap, also known as a "P" trap.
+This "U" shaped pipe should be visible under sinks, and is present in some form on all lines draining to the sewage system.
+The "U" shape of the pipe holds water, preventing gases from backing up from the sewer into your property.

 What is the purpose of the roof vent?

-When sewer gasses are present inside the home, usually a vapor trap has dried out.
-The water in a vapor trap will evaporate if the fixture is not used often; seldom-used bathrooms or utility sinks are commonly odor sources.
-The simple solution is to periodically run a small amount of water down the drain to refill the trap.
+When sewer gasses are present inside a building, a common problem is the vapor trap has dried out.
+The water in the trap evaporates if the fixture is not used often; seldom-used bathrooms or utility sinks are common odor sources.
+The simple solution is to periodically run water down the drain to refill the trap.

-Rats unfortunately do live in the sanitary sewer system as it is impossible to eliminate them entirely.
-The City can bait sanitary sewers with industrial strength poison as needed to help keep the rat population at a minimum.
+Rats do live in sanitary sewer systems; it is impossible to eliminate them entirely.
+The City can bait sanitary sewers with industrial strength poison as needed to help control the rat population.